MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 #### [Classic](#tab/classic/)

-Classic schedules are defined using a graphical editor instead of cron syntax.For information on defining classic scheduled, see [Examples](#examples).
+Classic schedules are defined using a graphical editor instead of cron syntax.
+For information on defining classic scheduled, see [Examples](#examples).

 * * *